mahiiii7256/real-time-suduko-solver-using-opencv-python-and-deeplearning/README.md

 # Real Time Sudoku Solver

+Special thanks to 'Anh Minh Tran' for making the exciting video Anh Minh Tran's video :- https://youtu.be/uUtw6Syic6A

 - I was newbie to Image Processing and Machine Learning when I started this project.
 Inspired by an awesome Augmented Reality Sudoku Solver made by geaxgx1 (Link below), I decided to make one of my own.